tjchaplin/negative1/README.md

 This package makes it seemless to always make sure the last paramater to a method is a callback.
 In addition, it allows you to set defaults for paramaters that are not provided.

-Instead of writing code everytime to check if the last paramater exists/is a function, this plugin allows you to perform those checks using AOP, so you focus on the behavior and not worry about the paramaters passed into you.
+Instead of writing code everytime to check if the last paramater exists/is a function, this plugin allows you to perform those checks using AOP, so you focus on the behavior and not worry about the paramaters passed in.

 ## Examples